slak44/ckompiler/README.md

 Run `./gradlew distZip` for the compiler's CLI (will be created in `build/distributions/ckompiler-$version.zip`).

+Run `./gradlew jsBrowserDistribution` for the JS build of the compiler _only_ (will be created in `build/js/packages/ckompiler/kotlin`).
+Note that the CLI is JVM-only.

 JUnit tests can be found in the `slak.test` package, in `src/test/kotlin`.

 Also, see what was chosen for some